CurveDocs/curve-docs/docs/lending/overview.md

 # **Smart contracts and their differences from original Curve stablecoin contracts**

+Both `Controller.vy` and `AMM.vy` can be used for the stablecoin in this same form, to keep the codebase the same.
+A full documentation of the LLAMMA can be found [here](../crvUSD/amm.md).

 ## **AMM.vy**

-The core contract `AMM.vy` **remains exactly the same**.
+The core contract **`AMM.vy` remains exactly the same**.
 It is already precisely what we need for lending; no changes are needed.

 ## **Controller.vy**